Arad County Clinical Hospital

-Arad County Emergency Clinical Hospital (Romanian: Spitalul Clinic Județean de Urgență Arad) is a major hospital in Arad, Romania.
+Arad County Emergency Clinical Hospital (Spitalul Clinic Județean de Urgență Arad) is a major hospital located at 2-4 Andrényi Károly Street, Arad, Romania.
 The hospital serves the whole Arad County and neighboring counties.
 The hospital is a multipurpose facility with 1322 beds, being one of the largest hospitals in the country.
 It has departments that cover most branches of human medicine (including psychiatry or palleative care).

 History

 The first salons of the hospital were opened in 1775.
 At the time, Arad was in the Austro-Hungarian Empire, and therefore the hospital was partly operated by Hungarian staff.
 The original hospital was the actual Municipal Hospital, now part of the ACCH.

-The hospital's history remains uncertain until the Second World War, when the hospital was being used as a military hospital, as Arad was not a huge target.
+The hospital's history remains uncertain until World War II, when the hospital was being used as a military hospital, as Arad was not a huge target.
 In the 1960s, the hospital was added an additional three floors, totaling five floors.